cseoighe/StopEvol/README.md

 ### Running the tests
 **[stopcodon.rscript](https://github.com/cseoighe/StopEvol/blob/master/stopcodon.rscript)**

-The code is ran in the Linux command line using the following command:
+The code is run on the command line using the following command:

 ```
 Rscript stopcodon.rscript <treefile.ph> <seqfile.fasta>
 ```

-Where "seqfile.fasta" is a codon-aware alignment of the sequence data and the "treefile.ph" is a maximum likelihood estimate of the tree given the codon-aware alignment.
+Where "treefile.ph" contains a phylogenetic tree with branch lengths and "seqfile.fasta" is a codon-aware alignment.

 ***